New Passport-10 Years Expired or Expiring

 10. If the applicant is a child under 16 years, following documents are additionally required.

-- No objection letter from both parents
+- Consent of the Parents from both parents

 - Copies of parents current passports (Data page, observation/alteration pages and child inclusion pages)